itseullman/b0ss-bui1der-mc/README.md

 ### LOG 0:

+> - **09-12-2023** : Slight break from Angular training for AWS.
+Imported and refinied boss template files.
+Added basic variable replace and zip file download.
+Returning to learn and implement NGRX.
 > - **08-24-2023** : More Angular training complete on Forms, Routing, Http, etc. Very base input forms created for boss mob, minions, and the arena.
 Ignoring styling for now.
 > - **06-21-2023** : 10+ hours into Angular training, mocked out UI and created home UI.
 Ignoring Electron at the moment.
 Picked up some RxJS.
 > - **04-04-2023** : Project started.
 Using Angular + Electron, RxJS needed.